adobe/spectrum-css-workflow-icons/README.md

 Icons are available from an internal repository that is available only to Adobe employees.
 If you are an employee with access, follow the steps below:

-1. `yarn npm login --scope a4u` to authenticate with the internal repository
+1. `npm login --scope a4u` to authenticate with the internal repository
 2. `yarn add -D @a4u/a4u-s2-icon-global-set-open-source-processed` to install the latest version of the internal repository
 3. **Do not commit** the updated `package.json` with the new version of `@a4u/a4u-s2-icon-global-set-open-source-processed` as this blocks non-Adobe employees from installing and using the repository.